dusk-network/dusk-protocol/consensus/ONEPAGE.md

 Members of the extracted committee cast a vote with the output of the Validation step.
 At the same time, all provisioners, including committee members, collect Ratification votes from the network until a target quorum is reached or the step timeout expires.

 If a quorum is reached for any result, a $\mathsf{Quorum}$ message is generated with the aggregated signatures of both Validation and Ratification steps.
-Since the certificate proves a candidate reached a quorum, receiving this message is sufficient to accept the candidate into the local chain.
+Since the attestation proves a candidate reached a quorum, receiving this message is sufficient to accept the candidate into the local chain.

 The main purpose of the Ratification step is to ensure provisioners are "aligned" with respect to the Validation result: if Validation result was $Valid$, it ensures a supermajority of provisioners accept the block.
 Similarly, in case of non-Valid result, it ensures a majority of provisioners will attest this iteration as failed, which, in turn, is used in determining the block [*finality*](#finality).